phrenotype/qorm/docs/parts/making_queries.md

 ----
 ## RELOADING AN OBJECT
-This is used to restore an object to it's original state, if no changes on the objects have been updated.
+This is used to restore an object to it's original state, if no changes on the objects have been `updated`.
 ```php
 <?php
 $user = User::items()->one();